DivyamSingh19/recuris/README.md

 ✅ Emergency-Ready: MultiSig smart contracts enable immediate access in life-threatening situations.
 ✅ Fraud Prevention: Eliminates insurance fraud and medical record tampering.
 ✅ Scalability & Compliance: Aligns with HIPAA & GDPR standards for legal and ethical medical data handling.

+Note: This project is currently being updated to add AI and a moblie app based interface